nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_dos.md

   * URL's
   * Document format

+The aspect of this that is key for direct booking is how a specific service will relate to a CareConect Schedule resource on a particular system.

+For this example, consider a GP Federataion provider called "GP Federations Ltd.".
+This provider has been comissioned by the GP Practices in a comissioning area to deliver the extended access GP services on behalf of these GP Practices.
+GP Federations Ltd. operates this service from three different locations, these are consulting rooms in three of the GP Practices they are covering.

+GP Federation Ltd. deliver their services from a single IT Platform

 Service Type | DoS ID | Service Name             | Service ODS Code
 -------------|--------|--------------------------|------------------
 GP Federation|123456  | GP Hub - Main location   | AB1234